rfhb/ctrdata/README.md

 ![Neuroblastoma
 trials](inst/image/README-ctrdata_results_neuroblastoma.png)

-# Database usage
+# Databases

-The database connection object `con` has parameters that are specific to the database (e.g., `url`) and the parameter `collection` that is used by `ctrdata` to identify which table or collection in the database to use.
-Any such connection object can then be used by `ctrdata` and generic functions in `nodbi` in a consistent way, as shown in the
+The database connection object `con` is created by calling `nodbi::src_*()`, with parameters that are specific to the database (e.g., `url`) and with a special parameter `collection` that is used by `ctrdata` to identify which table or collection in the database to use.
+Any such connection object can then be used by `ctrdata` and generic functions of `nodbi` in a consistent way, as shown in the
 table:

 | Purpose                                  | SQLite                                                                                | MongoDB                                                                                                                  |